Timdenders/Colonization-Conquerors/README.md

   - Gameplay Tester (evaluates the game's functionality and balance to ensure a smooth and enjoyable player experience)
 - Joshua Murillo
   - Game Programmer (responsible for coding and implementing the software and functionality of the game)
-  - Sound Engineer (specializes in creating and integrating audio elements, including music and sound effects, to enhance the overall auditory experience of the game)
+  - Audio Engineer (specializes in creating and integrating audio elements, including music and sound effects, to enhance the overall auditory experience of the game)
+- Zachary Thomas
+  - Game Programmer (responsible for coding and implementing the software and functionality of the game)
+  - Technical Writer (creates clear and comprehensive documentation, user manuals, and guides to help players understand and navigate the game effectively)

 Schedule
 - To execute this project concept, our team will need to follow a series of sequential steps that will guide us toward the successful completion of Empyria.
 These steps encompass: